 Once removed, flush the tick down toilet, drown in rubbing alcohol or freeze in a plastic sealed bag prior to putting in the garbage.
 Avoid crushing ticks with exposed fingers.

 The Government of Canada provides information on how to submit a tick for identification and testing.

 Signs and symptoms of Lyme disease

-Only the blacklegged tick can transmit Lyme disease, and only after being attached for at least 24 – 36 hours.
+Only the blacklegged tick can transmit Lyme disease, and in most cases, a tick carrying the bacteria that can cause Lyme disease must attach and feed for at least 24 hours before the bacteria can be transmitted.
 Lyme disease is treatable with a short course of antibiotics.

 - Muscle aches